Important notes about latest ATV and Android 11+ AOSP platforms:

 The "httpd" process (simple HTTP-server based on busybox) listens on TCP

-port 80 and serves incoming HTTP requests on this port.
+port 80 (11080 in ATV models) and serves incoming HTTP requests on this port.

 Relevant locations in the filesystem: